 Professor Gephart has served as a guest conductor, clinician, lecturer and adjudicator both nationally and internationally having conducted All-State Bands in Indiana, Virginia, Colorado, Arkansas and Kentucky.
 He has served as a clinician at the Midwest International Band and Orchestra Clinic in Chicago and at numerous conferences and in-service workshops.
 In 1997, he was selected to conduct the music camp honor band for the Department of Education in the Northern Region of Queensland, Australia.
 In his career he has been the recipient of many awards and honors including the Indiana Outstanding Bandmaster Award and the Purdue University New Professional Award.
 He has commissioned numerous works for wind band, including “Anthem” by Steven Bryant which was premiered in 2011 celebrating the 125th Anniversary of Purdue Bands.
 Most recently he has served on the faculty of the American Band College in Ashland, Oregon.

-Mr. Gephart has been very active in various professional organizations including Music Educator’s National Conference, National Band Association, College Band Director’s National Association, Indiana Bandmaster’s Association, Indiana Music Educators Association and Phi Beta Mu.
-From 2010-12, he served as President of the Big Ten Band Director’s Association and currently holds the position of Vice President and Treasurer of the John Philip Sousa Foundation.
+Mr. Gephart has been very active in various professional organizations including Music Educators National Conference, National Band Association, College Band Directors National Association, Indiana Bandmasters Association, Indiana Music Educators Association, and Phi Beta Mu.
+From 2010-12, he served as President of the Big Ten Band Directors Association and currently holds the position of Chairman of the Board of the John Philip Sousa Foundation.
 He is also a member of the NBA Revelli Composition Contest selection committee.
 In 2012, he was elected to a position on the board of the National Band Association, serving as the Collegiate Representative.
-Professor Gephart was elected to membership in the prestigious American Bandmaster’s Association in 2008 and now serves as Vice-President.
+Professor Gephart was elected to membership in the prestigious American Bandmasters Association in 2008 and now serves as President.
 He and his wife Jana have four children and two grandchildren.
 They reside in Lafayette, Indiana.